Skip to content

 Beyond that, the FDA has also authorized treatments that may be used for people who have been hospitalized with COVID-19 and other medications to curb the progression of COVID-19 in people who are not hospitalized but who are at risk for developing severe illness.
 Scientists continue working hard to develop other effective treatments.

-As we continually learn more about coronavirus and COVID-19, it can help to reacquaint yourself with some basic information.
-For example, understanding how the virus spreads reinforces the importance of social distancing and other health-promoting behaviors.
-Knowing how long the virus survives on surfaces can guide how you clean your home and handle deliveries.
+As we continue to learn more about coronavirus and COVID-19, it can help to reacquaint yourself with some basic information.
+For example, understanding how the virus spreads reinforces the importance of mask wearing and physical distancing.
+Knowing how COVID has impacted people of all ages may reinforce the need for everyone to adopt health-promoting behaviors.
 And reviewing the common symptoms of COVID-19 can help you know if it's time to self-isolate.

 If you are at increased risk for serious illness from COVID-19, you need to be especially careful to avoid infection.
 You may have questions about your particular condition or treatment, how it impacts your risk of infection and illness, and what you need to do if you become ill.
 Your doctor is best equipped to provide individual advice, but we provide some general guidelines, below.